EbramTawfik/flutter_mvvm_starter/README.md

   The [providers file](https://github.com/EbramTawfik/flutter_mvvm_starter/blob/main/lib/core/providers.dart) is the holder of all the services that can be injected in the ViewModels.
 The dependency injection is using [provider](https://pub.dev/packages/provider) (Similar to services concept in Angular)

+  ** The project is just a demo/POC so feel free to modify or suggest any changes **

 ## Getting Started

 This project is a starting point for a Flutter application.